microsoft/DirectX-Specs/d3d/D3D12EnhancedBarriers.md

 Buffer Barriers control cache flush and synchronization for buffer resources.
 Buffer Barriers must only be used with buffer resources.
 Unlike textures, buffers have only a single subresource and do not have a transitionable layout.
 Buffer barriers must provide a valid, non-NULL resource pointer.

 Buffer subregion barriers are supported in other low-level graphics API's.
 However how these barriers work with various memory, caches or whether they guarantee multi-writer support is unclear.
-The `D3D12_BUFFER_BARRIER` structure does include UINT64 Offset and UINT64 Size members to facilitate future buffer subregion barriers.
-For now, Offset must be zero and Size must be either the buffer size in bytes or UINT64_MAX.
+The `D3D12_BUFFER_BARRIER` structure does include `UINT64` `Offset` and `UINT64` `Size` members to facilitate future buffer subregion barriers.
+For now, `Offset` must be zero and `Size` must be either the buffer size in bytes or `UINT64_MAX`.
 Note that enhanced barriers already supports concurrent read and write on buffers without the need for intervening barriers (see [Single-Queue Simultaneous Access](#single-queue-simultaneous-access)).

-The current enhanced buffer barrier DDI's do not use Offset or Size, avoiding any need for drivers to handle this no-yet-required feature.
+The current enhanced buffer barrier DDI's do not use `Offset` or `Size`, avoiding any need for drivers to handle this no-yet-required feature.

 #### Global Barriers